cloudflare/cloudflare-docs/products/1.1.1.1/src/content/1.1.1.1-for-families/index.md

 ## DNS over HTTPS (DoH)

-If you have a DoH-compliant client, you can set up 1.1.1.1 for Families to encrypt your traffic over HTTPS.
+If you have a DoH-compliant client, such as a compatible router, you can set up 1.1.1.1 for Families to encrypt your DNS queries over HTTPS.
 This prevents spoofing and tracking by malicious actors, advertisers, ISPs, and others.
 For more information on DoH, refer to the [Learning Center article on DNS encryption](https://www.cloudflare.com/learning/dns/dns-over-tls/).

-To configure an encrypted connection to 1.1.1.1 for Families, select one of the following URLs:
+To configure an encrypted connection to 1.1.1.1 for Families, type one of the following URLs into the appropriate field of your DoH-compliant client:

 **If you want to block malware:**